Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-Your first step: Write out an itinerary, and leave it with someone you trust.
+1. Write out an itinerary, and leave it with someone you trust. as well as the agency or authorities in charge of your route.

-Pour over maps of the area you're planning to hike through.
+2. Pour over maps of the area you're planning to hike through and:

 Luckily, you can gain knowledge quite easily on this website and from other sources I recommend.

-Hiking safety is up to you, even if you always surround yourself with seasoned outdoors people.
+Ultimately, hiking safety is your responsibility, even if you always surround yourself with seasoned outdoors people.

-What would you do if YOU were the only one capable of making decisions?
+What would you do if YOU were the only one capable of making decisions on a backpacking trip?

 For example: hypothermia strikes your hiking partner, and it's up to you to navigate out to the trail head... and you don't know how to read the map.

-Mental issues such as the brain fog of hypothermia may keep your hiking partner -or you- from making good decisions.
+Mental issues such as the brain fog of hypothermia may keep your hiking partner -or you- from making good decisions in the moment.

-But there are a myriad of other physical problems which can flood your system with fear and impair your hiking safety in the great outdoors without impairing your judgement.
+There are a myriad of physical problems which can flood your system with fear and impair your hiking safety in the great outdoors without impairing your judgment.

 Let's take a look.

-Consider these physical problems that you might need to avoid or handle appropriately:
+Consider these hiking safety tips on specific physical problems or issues that you might need to avoid or handle appropriately:

 Instead, get prepared by reading up on these outdoor hazards and know what to do before anything bad happens.